 Sometimes called the slant style, in this design, the trunk is angled for most of its length at an angle close to 45 degrees.
 Unlike the similar windswept style, the branches grow on either side of the trunk.
 Placed horizontally or with a slight drop, the branches appear to have been blown away by the wind.

-By requiring the most extended wait for results among the recommended jade plant styles, this design mimics how roots of a tree in nature, started by a seed landing in a crevice in a rock, can grow to enclose the rock.
+By requiring the longest wait for results among the recommended jade plant styles, this design mimics how roots of a tree in nature, started by a seed landing in a crevice in a rock, can grow to enclose the rock.

 How to water a jade bonsai?